nginxinc/nginx-one-workshops/labs/lab8/readme.md

 ![NGINX One Config Sync Group](media/lab8-csg-3.png)

 On this next screen you will choose the radio button `Use Existing Key`.
-In the `Data Pl;ane Key` field type $TOKEN
+In the `Data Plane Key` field type $TOKEN

-At the bottom of that screen you will be on the `Virtual MAchine or Bare Metal` tab, this will give you the command you need to run on the `nplus` machine.
+At the bottom of that screen you will be on the `Virtual Machine or Bare Metal` tab, this will give you the command you need to run on the `nplus` machine.

 ![NGINX One Config Sync Group](media/lab8-csg-4.png)